MrSucik/oura-clockify-sync/docs/ENVIRONMENT.md

 ## Overview

-The Oura Sleep Tracker uses **comprehensive environment validation** with Zod.
+The Oura Clockify Sync uses **comprehensive environment validation** with Zod.
 All environment variables are **required** with no defaults.
 The application validates the entire environment at startup and exits with detailed error messages if any variables are missing or invalid.

 ## Key Features